What is a Panel Interview?

 Find common ground at the beginning of the conversation through a bit of small talk and you will let your interviewers know that you’ve got a friendly personality and you’re easy to work with.
 Throw in a joke or two if you feel like there’s room, but keep it clean.

 Most of these key factors are common in one-on-one interviews as well.
-To help you prepare to deal with any situation, we recommend you read up on our Interview Preparation Guide.
+To help you prepare to deal with any situation, we recommend you go through our guide on how to prepare for an interview.

 What industries and positions use panel interviews?